 Feeding Tube Nutrition

-Eventually, some ALS patients end up needing a feeding tube, either to supplement or replace eating foods through the mouth.
+Eventually, some people living with ALS end up needing a feeding tube, either to supplement or replace eating foods through the mouth.

-Nutritional supplements are often used with feeding tubes, but any food can be consumed that way as long as it is liquefied in a blender first.
-Some feeding tube patients find homemade blended meals to be preferable to store-bought supplements, and making your own meals can also be cheaper than buying supplements.
+Nutritional supplements are often used with feeding tubes, but any food can be consumed that way if it’s liquefied in a blender first.
+Some people using feeding tubes find homemade blended meals to be preferable to store-bought supplements and making your own meals can also be cheaper than buying supplements.

-To blend your own foods for tube feeding, it is best to use an industrial-strength blender.
-Though such models are more expensive than basic blenders, some brands offer discounts if the blender is being used for medical reasons.
+To blend your own foods for tube feeding, it’s best to use an industrial-strength blender.
+Though they’re more expensive than basic blenders, some brands offer discounts if the blender is being used for medical reasons.

 Nutrition and Feeding Tube Placement for People with ALS: Best Practice in Clinical Decision Making